Mattrick08/MattMusic/README.md

 - **Library** — load mp3s (or m4a/wav/ogg/flac) from your device
 - **Playlists** — group tracks, add/remove freely, saved automatically
 - **Shuffle** and three repeat modes (off / all / one)
+- **Export / Import** — move your whole library (tracks + playlists)
+  between devices as a single portable file, no cloud involved
 - **Offline & installable** — a service worker caches the app shell, and your files + playlists are stored locally in IndexedDB, so once you've loaded a library, MattMusic opens and plays without a network connection